-It’s top of mind as I recently spoke with Tara, a African American client who said that as much as she knew it was an honour to be chosen as a ‘reverse mentor’ to John, a more senior white man, at her company, Tara suspected John was getting more kudos from their pairing than she was.
+It’s top of mind as I recently spoke with Tara, a African American client, who said that as much as she knew it was an honour to be chosen as a ‘reverse mentor’ to John, a more senior white man, at her company.
+Tara suspected John was getting more kudos from their pairing than she was.
 Certainly, despite her ‘gentle requests’, John hadn’t made any introductions or spoken up positively about her amongst senior colleagues, as Tara had hoped.
 He told her he’d speak up for her ‘when she was more ready for advancement’.
 By contrast, John was up for a promotion and told her he’d mentioned to those on the decision making committee how much he’d learned from Tara.
+At the end of the programme, John got said promotion, while Tara stayed where she was.

 Are mentees more likely to be promoted, or feel more engaged, or that they have an advocate for their own advancement?
 After all, benefits for the more junior mentor is what should be driving these programmes.
 Certainly, the senior guys need the insight, but they’ve often already reached heights to which many non-status quo people would envy.

-If you are, even unofficially, in one of these types of relationships, three questions to ask your more senior colleague include:
+If you are, even unofficially, in one of these types of reverse mentoring relationships, four questions to ask your more senior colleague include:

 1. What are you learning from me and how has that changed your behaviour?